moerastrid/webserv/CONFIG.md

 }
 ```

-Inside the server block, the context can be defined in random order, on a single line ending with a semilocom or in a block (locations & error_pages).
+Inside the server block, the context can be defined in random order, on a single line ending with a semilocom or in a block (locations).
 Multiple values are seperated by a comma.
 The following options are available, if not set they will use their default values:

 ```
 server {